Our work in Rochdale with LGBT people

 We are currently recruiting, training and empowering a group of volunteers to ensure that the health and care needs of lesbian, gay and bisexual people are recognised across all NHS organisations.
 For more information visit Community Leaders or contact Andrew Gilliver for more information or to chat, call 0345 3 30 30 30.

 Fancy a Cuppa?

-Why not pop along and have a coffee or tea and a biscuit with LGBT Foundation at one of the venues at the day and times below.
+Why not pop along and have a coffee or tea and a biscuit with LGBT Foundation.
+For the next 3 months, all coffee mornings will be held in Middleton as requested by the group as the venue is seen as a safe and friendly environment and very easy to get to.
 No agenda, just a good old natter over a brew.

 The Loft Café, Middleton Shopping Centre, M24 4EL

 RBUF, 142 Drake Street, Rochdale, OL16 1PU